The Overlook (collection): Production details

 The runway show was staged on 23 February 1999 at Gatliff Road Warehouse in London.
 It was dedicated to Stanley Kubrick, then recently deceased.
 The show's invitation was a sheet of white A4 paper with the proverb "all work and no play makes Jack a dull boy" typed repeatedly, echoing the way Shining protagonist Jack Torrance obsessively types the phrase while losing his mind.
 There were technical issues backstage, including a small fire and a malfunctioning artificial snow machine, although these were resolved without interrupting the show.
 Several celebrities attended, including Kate Winslet, Helen Mirren, Cate Blanchett, Grace Jones, and members of trip hop group Massive Attack.
 Industry figures in attendance included Nicole Fischelis, fashion director of the department store Saks Fifth Avenue, and Vogue editor Anna Wintour, who was making her first appearance at a McQueen show.
 McQueen's mother Joyce was also in the audience.

 McQueen typically worked with a consistent creative team for his shows.
 Katy England was responsible for overall styling, while Gainsbury & Whiting oversaw production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), took care of set design.
+Joseph Bennett returned for set design.
 Nicolas Jurnjack styled hair, while Val Garland, a frequent McQueen collaborator, handled makeup.
 Jeweller Shaun Leane produced jewellery and metalwork, and product designer Kees van der Graaf returned to create a bodice made from rock crystal.

 The soundtrack mostly relied on orchestral music from The Shining, including the 1934 version of "Midnight, The Stars and You" with Al Bowlly and Ray Noble and his Orchestra.
 The sound of wolves howling and wind blowing was added to the mix.
 Because the vinyl release of the film's soundtrack was difficult to find at the time, sound designer John Gosling had to pull the music from VHS tapes.
 McQueen took his bow to the Frank Sinatra song "Come Fly with Me".